Organize assets in a project

 Rename a project

 If you have Admin permissions on a project, you can rename it by clicking Rename next to it.
 This renames the project for all of the collaborators, and automatically stops the Admin's runtimes active for that project.
 When the renaming completes, any access to notebooks or RStudio will automatically start up the runtimes inside the context of the new project.
-The Admin can also choose to manually start them in the Runtimes page.
-Because the containers are not stopped for the collaborators, each collaborator must stop the runtimes associated with the old project name in the All Runtimes page.
-Any subsequent access to notebooks and RStudio would automatically bring up the runtimes with the correct project name context, or the collaborator can go to the Project > Runtimes page to manually start runtimes.
+The Admin can also choose to manually start them in the Environments page.
+Because the containers are not stopped for the collaborators, each collaborator must stop the runtimes associated with the old project name in the All Active Environments page.
+Any subsequent access to notebooks and RStudio would automatically bring up the runtimes with the correct project name context, or the collaborator can go to the page to manually start runtimes.
 Also, collaborators should verify that assets like notebooks and scripts do not directly specify the project name, for example, in any of the paths (the paths should always be relative for portability).

 Delete a project